dennyzhang/code.dennyzhang.com/not-boring-movies/README.md

-# Leetcode: Second Highest Salary     :BLOG:Medium:
+# Leetcode: Not Boring Movies     :BLOG:Medium:

 ---

-Second Highest Salary
+Not Boring Movies

 ---